morukele/Chip-8/README.md

 A fully functional Chip-8 interpreter written in Rust, demonstrating deep understanding of emulation, low-level systems programming, and graphics rendering.

-> This project is an **interpreter**, not an emulator—a key distinction showing understanding of the differences between these concepts.
+> Technically, it is an interpreter and not an emulator.

 ## Key Achievements